Cyclone Winston: Meteorological history

-Peak intensity and Fiji landfall

 A strengthening ridge to the south propelled Winston west by 18 February, directing the intensifying cyclone at Fiji.
 The storm's eye grew in size that day, and upper-level outflow became more defined.
 Winston's overall structure became increasingly symmetric, and the system acquired traits of an annular tropical cyclone.
 Another period of rapid intensification took place on 19 February as the storm's 27 km wide eye became surrounded by intense convection.
 Winston acquired Category 5 status—the highest level on the Australian intensity scale—by 06:00 UTC, with ten-minute sustained winds reaching 205 km/h.
 Fueled by nearly perfect conditions for intensification, Winston deepened further and the JTWC estimated it to have acquired one-minute sustained winds of 270 km/h by 18:00 UTC, classifying it as a Category 5-equivalent cyclone on the Saffir–Simpson hurricane wind scale.
 Around this time, the cyclone passed directly over the small island of Vanua Balavu.
 There, a weather station recorded sustained winds of 233 km/h and a gust of 306 km/h before being destroyed; both values constitute a national record for Fiji.

 Passing just south of Vanua Levu, Winston achieved its record intensity early on 20 February with ten-minute sustained winds of 280 km/h and a pressure of 907 hPa (mbar; 26.10 inHg).
 It was operationally estimated with ten-minute sustained winds of 230 km/h and a pressure of 915 hPa (mbar; 27.02 inHg).
 The JTWC estimated Winston with one-minute sustained winds of 285 km/h.
 At peak intensity, it revealed a fairly symmetric convective structure with a 25 km round eye, under low vertical wind shear easily offset by strong divergence aloft; moreover, sea surface temperatures remained warm, near 28 C. Winston soon made landfall in the Rakiraki District on Viti Levu at peak intensity, making it the only known Category 5 storm, on both the Australian tropical cyclone scale and the Saffir-Simpson scale, to directly impact Fiji, and therefore the most intense storm on record to strike the nation.
 It also marked the strongest landfall by any cyclone in the South Pacific basin, and one of the strongest landfalls worldwide.
 Despite deteriorating slightly while crossing the northern portion of Viti Levu, Winston remained well-organised, reforming a ragged and cloud-filled eye after re-emerging into open waters.